ATButteaux/spyware/README.md

 **A PERSONAL NOTE**

-One Time Pads are never to be reused, but I offer that there needs to be a common, well-known set of digits to practice with other people.
+One Time Pads are never to be reused, but I offer that there needs to be a common, well-known set of digits to practice with other people. (and what is a better seed phrase to remember besides "crypto means cryptography"?)

 Another benefit of a well-known set of numbers means that messages encrypted to them are no longer "secret" or can have hidden meaning - and thus should be able to be used over RF and skirt FCC rules on encryption (its no longer encrypted, it's encoded!)